The following is a Best of 360Connext post.

-But my mission is one I believe is important.
-No more ruined days.
+But our mission is one I believe is important.

 Each little interaction we have with one another matters.
 Whether it’s as individuals or representing a company, we are human.
 Humans are emotional.
 Most of us have better things to do than spend time correcting a billing issue or dealing with a grumpy service rep.

 On the flip side, most humans want to do a good job.
 They want to please their bosses, their teammates and their customers.
 But when we can’t because we don’t have the right information, the right training or the right authority, that is a bad day, too.

 In my current age and situation, I fit a lot of demographics.
 Working mom, 2 kids, tech savvy, and on and on.
 But I am not a demographic.
 I’m a person every day of my life.
 When things don’t go according to my carefully-constructed but overly-optimistic plans, I am left grumpy.
 So my kids now have a grumpy mom.
 My clients now have a grumpy partner.
 My team now has a grumpy leader.
 Heck, even my delivery guy now has a grumpy customer.